FLIP/APIC Fluid Object

 The inner and outer widths control how many voxels to fill inside and outside the volume respectively.
 If the band width is too small, liquids may enter collision objects, but smaller widths are quicker to calculate.
 A larger band width helps to avoid this sort of leakage, but if it is too large it may slow the simulation very markedly.

 The amount of memory required and time to calculate depends on the number of voxels used.
 Enabling this option will limit the voxels calculated to be only around those that contain any liquid particles.
 This helps to reduce memory use and speed up calculation when only a small part of the domain has any particles.

 Note: if adaptive bounds are enabled motion blur in the domain will NOT work as the domain size changes with time.

-This setting determines the level below which is considered no (zero) information for smoke, velocity etc.
+This setting determines the level below which there is considered to be no (zero) information in a voxel.

 This setting expands the adaptive bounds by this number of voxels to allow the smoke/velocity within to flow into more of the domain.
 For fast moving simulations (such as explosions) this may need to be higher or adaptive not used as the fluid may flow out of the bounded volume.

 Normally, any emitter within the bounds of the domain will be affected by the FLIP/APIC solver.
 To exclude specific emitters, drag them into this list, where they will automatically be shown with a blue dash icon like so: